 In this article, we're going to explore how to use and promote the very informative and educational pieces in your content pack—the article and the handout.

 Publish your article

-Articles are one of the best-known ways for an organization to be discovered through online searches, due to the ability to incorporate keywords and keyword phrases in the article's headline, first paragraph and subsequent subheadings (see the Using Videos article for more information on keywords).
+Articles are one of the best-known ways for an organization to be discovered through online searches, due to the ability to incorporate keywords and keyword phrases in the article's headline, first paragraph and subsequent subheadings.

 Search engines use keyword-matching algorithms to deliver content that matches what a user enters in his or her browser's search field.
 This is also called SEO—search engine optimization.